-After all, we don’t get that many anime that is done so consistently well.
+After all, we don’t get that many anime that is done as consistently well as this one.

 For me though, while not quite at the top of my slice-of-life anime series, Let’s Make a Mug Too is still a series I am whole-heartedly enjoying watching, and one that I will likely revisit once it finishes airing in July.